 These three roads are incredibly beautiful and driving them requires some skill.
 However, the driving is easier now that roads are getting upgraded.
 If you are planning a road trip to Morocco, make sure some of the beautiful and dangerous roads are on your itinerary, and you will create lasting memories.
 Before starting your planning, don’t forget to read my list of 20 things to know before travelling to Morocco.

 If you are enjoying dangerous roads in Morocco, seek out the Controversial Spanish Islands, they won’t disappoint.
 Alongside the Spanish Enclaves, they make for good travel memories.
-For more inspiration on Morocco, check out my Pinterest board.
+For more practical ideas, don’t forget to check out my Morocco packing list.

 Have you driven along Morocco’s beautiful and dangerous roads?
 Please tell me about your experience in the comments below!